nrwl/nx/docs/web/fundamentals/monorepos-automation.md

 With Nx, you can use effective development practices pioneered at Google:

 - Monorepo-style development.
-You can build multiple web and Node.js applications out of reusable libraries.
+You can build multiple React and Node.js applications out of reusable libraries.
 - Automation.
 You can enforce best practices uses workspace-specific schematics and code formatters.